BenjaminHoegh/ParsedownExtended/README.md

 ## Contributing

 Please read through our [contributing guidelines](https://github.com/BenjaminHoegh/ParsedownExtended/blob/main/.github/CONTRIBUTING.md).
 Included are directions for opening issues, coding standards, and notes on development.

+For developers, we have documentation on [how to check PHP compatibility](docs/php-compatibility.md) to ensure your code works across different PHP versions.

 All PHP should conform to the [Code Guide](https://www.php-fig.org/psr/psr-12/).